S. Elizabeth Gibson

 Sarah Elizabeth Gibson (born 1950) is a law professor at the University of North Carolina School of Law and a former federal judicial nominee to the U.S. Court of Appeals for the Fourth Circuit.

 Early life and education

-A native of Raleigh, North Carolina, Gibson earned a bachelor's degree cum laude from Duke University in 1972 and a law degree with high honors from the University of North Carolina School of Law in 1976.
+A native of Raleigh, North Carolina, Gibson earned a bachelor's degree cum laude from Duke University in 1972 and a Juris Doctor degree with high honors from the University of North Carolina School of Law in 1976.

 Professional career

 From 1976 until 1977, Gibson clerked for Fourth Circuit Judge James Braxton Craven Jr. From 1977 until 1978, Gibson clerked for U.S. Supreme Court Justice Byron White.
 She worked in private practice from 1978 until 1983, when she joined the University of North Carolina School of Law as an associate professor.
 Gibson became a full professor at the law school in 1988.
 Gibson also began working as a consultant for the Federal Judicial Center in 1998.